diqidoq/jass/README.md

 Qualified CSS
 -------------

-A simple group of minimalized css to use as an easy out-of-the-box css framework without hassling with LESS,LASS and whatsoever by unsing the good old html class approach.
-It makes you independed from any compiler and can do the so called "sliding" changes often asked for by companies without rewamping the whole LESS/SASS stack.
-It uses a smart class group concept good to remember and simply to define and you always know what comes from where.
+A simple group of minimalized css to use as an easy out-of-the-box css framework without hassling with LESS,LASS and whatsoever by using the good old html creative class group naming approach.

 It includes
 -----------